 Unfortunately, there are a number of GENUKI pages for counties where we currently have rather limited information, especially down at the parish level, and no-one with direct responsibility for their development - at the foot of such pages there is the statement "We are looking for somebody who can help with the maintenance of this page, which currently has a status of Inactive - No maintenance is being performed and we are seeking a maintainer."

-There are a number of high level areas on the GENUKI pages marked **Job Vacancy** where we currently have pages with minimal information and no-one with direct responsibility for their development.
-We would like more volunteers to come forward to maintain these pages and preferably host them.
-More information about what this involves is available online.
-If you want to volunteer or have more questions about adopting an area, then please contact the Chair of the Trustees (currently Andrew Millard).
-The sections of our site where we are specifically looking for a maintainer can be seen here.
+We would like more volunteers to come forward to maintain such pages.
+If you want to volunteer or have more questions about adopting a county, then please contact the GENUKI trustees.
+The sections of our site for which we are specifically looking for a maintainer can be seen here.

-We don't just need people to take on whole counties in GENUKI, we need volunteers to develop more parish pages and to provide more topic pages (detailed guidance on a particular subject) for all levels of GENUKI (national, down to county and parish).
-If you think you can help, if you have local knowledge which you could share with others, or if you can think of something that would be a useful addition to the pages, please contact the relevant maintainer.
-Original transcriptions of local source material such as Census Returns or Parish Registers are always welcome, provided that any required permissions have been obtained.
+We don't just need people who are willing to take on whole counties in GENUKI, we also welcome volunteers who are prepared to contribute just to one or more parish pages and/or to provide more pages on specific topics (supplying detailed information or guidance on a particular subject) for all levels of GENUKI (national, down to county and parish).
+For example, original transcriptions of local source material such as Census Returns or Parish Registers are always welcome, provided that any required permissions have been obtained.
+If you think you can help, if you have local knowledge which you could share with others, or if you can think of something that would be a useful addition to the pages, please contact the relevant maintainer directly.
+(Alternatively, if you simply want to provide additional information for an existing page you can use the contact link "Open a form to report problems or contribute information" near the top of that page.)

-So if you want to take part you will be made most welcome.
+Needless to say, if you want to take part in the GENUKI project you will be made most welcome.